weaveworks/ignite/docs/cli/ignite_attach.md

 ### Synopsis

-Attach to a running VM
+Connect the current terminal to the running VM's TTY.
+To detach from the VM's TTY, type ^P^Q (Ctrl + P + Q).
+The given VM is matched by prefix based on its ID and name.

 ```
 ignite attach [vm] [flags]